EGroupware/egroupware/doc/docker/README.md

 curl https://raw.githubusercontent.com/EGroupware/egroupware/master/doc/docker/nginx.conf > nginx.conf
 # edit docker-compose.yml or nginx.conf, by default it will run on http://localhost:8080/
-mkdir data # this is where egroupware data is stored, it's by default a subdir of the directory of docker-compose.yml docker-compose up -d
+mkdir data # this is where egroupware data is stored, it's by default a subdir of the directory of docker-compose.yml mkdir -p data/default/loolwsd # this is where collabora config is stored docker-compose up -d
 ```
 ## More information